-Come on, be honest.
 What are the first things that come to your mind when you think of Indian food?
 Hot, spicy, oily, rich, fatty, bad for you, difficult and time-consuming to cook, curry powder....Indian food, though hugely popular, is highly misunderstood.

-...Indian food has evolved over thousands of years and is the ultimate symbol of how Indian culture has the ability to absorb other influences yet hold its own?
+- Indian food has evolved over thousands of years and is the ultimate symbol of how Indian culture can absorb other influences yet hold its own?

-...Indian cooking has taken the delicate and sometimes intricate art of blending spices and honed it to perfection?
+- Indian cooking has taken the delicate and the sometimes intricate art of blending spices and honed it to perfection?

-...Indian food includes perhaps the most dazzling array of fresh vegetables and fruit cooked in a multitude of ways that help retain their freshness and nutrients?
+- Indian food includes perhaps the most dazzling array of fresh vegetables and fruit cooked in a multitude of ways that help retain their freshness and nutrients?

-...Indian cooking uses spices like turmeric, ginger, garlic, green chillies...all of which have medicinal and healing properties?
+- Indian cooking uses spices like turmeric, ginger, garlic, green chilies...all of which have medicinal and healing properties?

-...a traditional Indian meal includes carbohydrates, proteins, fats, fiber...all the elements you need to make a balanced meal?
+- A traditional Indian meal includes carbohydrates, proteins, fats, fiber...all the elements you need to make a balanced meal?

 This is not true!
 While spices are used in Indian cooking, they are not what makes food spicy.
 As for chilies (which add the heat to a dish), they are a matter of preference and can be easily omitted when cooking most foods.

 Secondly, not all Indian foods contain 10 (or even 3, 4 or 5) different spices!
 Years of culinary evolution has created dishes where the main ingredient is beautifully enhanced by just one key spice!

 Indian food is what you choose to make of it in the fat department.
 You can cook a dish with 6 tablespoons of oil or make do with 2 if that's what you like.
 There is a host of dishes that don't need any oil at all!
 These are prepared by roasting, steaming, grilling, boiling...the ingredients.
 That said, like any other cuisine, Indian food also has its decadent and "sinful" dishes.

-Talking on the health aspect, my non-Indian friends never cease to be amazed at the multitude of Indian vegetables that are part of Indian cooking.
+Talking about the health aspect, my non-Indian friends never cease to be amazed at the multitude of Indian vegetables that are part of Indian cooking.
 Now take those vegetables and multiply them times hundred by cooking methods and what you have is delicious food that is also seriously good for you!
 Who wouldn't want to eat their greens if they were dished up like that?

 Most good Indian cooks will advocate using fresh produce and preparing a dish from scratch.
-This is the traditional way and though it may seem time-consuming, it means you spare your body the effects of the preservatives that are loaded into pre-packaged, pre-prepared foods.
+This is the traditional way, and though it may seem time-consuming, it means you spare your body the effects of the preservatives that are loaded into pre-packaged, pre-prepared foods.

-As I said earlier, this depends entirely on choices you make.
+This depends entirely on choices you make.
 Just as nobody can force you to eat more chocolate than you want, so should you not feel forced to eat a second helping of delicious Gaajar Ka Halwa, Malpua or Jalebi!
 Given how tempting they are though, this may be easier said than done!

 Not true again.
-Look at recipes for foods like Tandoori Chicken, Mutter Paneer, Bhindi Ki Subji....
-They are hugely popular but ever so easy to prepare.
+Look at recipes for foods like Tandoori Chicken, Mutter Paneer, Bhindi Ki Subji...they are hugely popular but ever so easy to prepare.
 This is just the tip of the iceberg as far as delicious-yet-quick-and-easy-to-cook Indian food is concerned!

 ‘Curry’ is synonymous with Indian food and ‘curry powder’ is thought of as the key ingredient in every dish.
 This couldn't be further from the truth!

-This all-important powder is actually a mix of spices collectively known as garam masala.
+This all-important powder is a mix of spices collectively known as garam masala.
 It is added to some dishes along with other spices to enhance their flavor and aroma.
-While the basic ingredients used are the same, each household has its own proportions so that the end result will often differ from home to home.
+While the basic ingredients used are the same, each household has its proportions so that the result will often differ from home to home.
 The better the quality of the ingredients, the tastier the garam masala and the resulting dish in which it is used.

 So, don't go by hearsay and common opinion.
 Dive in and discover for yourself, the amazing world of Indian cuisine.
 It is a journey you will never regret!